 were both hits and made the actress an international star.

 For MGM, Garbo was their biggest asset.
-Her first three films amounted to 13% of the company's profits during 1925 and '26.
+Her first three films amounted to 13 percent of the company's profits from 1925-26.
 Garbo, ever mindful of the financial difficulties she'd grown up with, knew she had leverage.
 After a contract dispute with MGM, Garbo, who'd threatened to return to Sweden, landed a new contract that paid her a record $270,000 per movie and gave her unprecedented control over her roles and the films she starred in.

 The advent of sound presented a predicament for MGM.
 The future of films was clear, but there was real hesitancy to let audiences hear Garbo speak.
 Executives worried her star power would be diminished by her accent and low, throaty voice.